brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 	function(model::MCMCModel)

 where ``model`` contains all model nodes.
 The function can contain any valid **julia** expression or code block written in terms of other nodes and data structures.
-It should return values with which to update the node in the same type as the ``data`` field of the node.
+It should return values with which to update the node in the same type as the ``value`` field of the node.

 Declaration
 ^^^^^^^^^^^